 - Parents/carers have a legal duty to ensure that their child attends school punctually.
-Lateness to registration (after 8:55am) is indicated by code L in the register.
+Lateness to registration (after 9:05 a.m.) is indicated by code L in the register.
 If a child fails to arrive in school after registers close (after 9:25am), this is indicated by code U and is an unauthorised mark for that session.
 This may mean that parents/carers could face the possibility of a referral being made to the Children's Services Inclusion and Attendance Team for legal proceedings to be considered if the problem persists.
 Punctuality is a requirement of the Education Act and legal proceedings may be taken to ensure that this is complied with. - The school gate will be closed promptly at 8:55.
-Any child late needs to be accompanied by their parent to the school office where they will be signed in. - If a child fails to attend punctually on three or more occasions, during each half term, parents/carers will receive a letter informing them of the need for their child's punctuality to improve followed by a phone call from Senior Leaders. - In the event that punctuality does not improve, parents/carers will receive a further letter requesting that they attend a meeting in school to discuss the matter and to offer support as necessary. - Failure to improve punctuality could lead to further action being taken with the school issuing a fixed penalty warning and/or notice.
+Any child arriving after this time needs to be accompanied by their parent to the school office where they will be signed in. - In the event that punctuality does not improve, parents/carers will receive a letter requesting that they attend a meeting in school to discuss the matter and to offer support as necessary. - Failure to improve punctuality could lead to further action being taken with the school issuing a fixed penalty warning and/or notice.